nicholas-ooi/business_model_canvas/README.md

 You can check out the demo at <https://nicholas-ooi.github.io/business_model_canvas/>

+# What you can do

+Add a new plan or idea on your canvas
+Drag and drop them to the respective segments
+Safely type them and the information will be auto-saved on your computer.
+Data are safely only stored on your computer, you can clear browser cookie to remove it.
 Press CTRL + ALT to hide other fancy stuff

 > bmc by nick